JensonWee/TitanConquestBot/README.md

 Install Python & Selenium

 Instructions:
+1) Open UserOptions.txt and input username,password,luckyday options
-1) Open CMD
+2) Open CMD
-2) cd to where folder is
+3) cd to where folder is
-3) Command "python Bot.py"
+4) Command "python Bot.py"

 Requirement:
 Visit any map with monster.
-Edit Bot.py's username, password and luckyday
+Edit UserOptions.txt's username, password and luckyday

 What does bot do?
 1) Bot will log in your account using chrome (in the background).